e-OPRA™ Implant System

 Magnus – a Man Who Made History

-Magnus, 42 years old from Haparanda in Northern Sweden, was the first person to receive a prosthesis directly connected to bone, nerves, and muscles.
+Magnus, 42 years old from Haparanda in Northern Sweden, was the first patient in clinical trials to receive a prosthesis directly connected to bone, nerves, and muscles.
 Thanks to his new robotic arm, Magnus has been able to cope with all the situations he faces in his physically demanding job driving trailers in between Sweden, Norway, and Finland.

 Read more about Magnus astonishing history: